dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 (path='/project/Parser.java', lineNumber=3, codeFragment='  public void parse() {')
 ```

-These results will be formatted then printed as follows:
+These results will be formatted and then printed as follows:
 ```
 Search Results:
 /project/Parser.java:3 - '  public void parse() {'